ferreum/distanceutils/README.rst

 Replace kill grids with harmless (kind-of similar looking) simples.
 Useful for exploration, practice, and finding hidden routes.

+Note: only finite kill grids are replaced for now, because they are most significant for routing, and infinite ones are more difficult to replace.

 Example::

   $ dst-filterlevel my_level.bytes result.bytes -o unkill